-7.12 The following data will be kept concerning each player whose rating is at least 1000 as of the current list:

-FIDE title, Federation, Current Rating, ID Number, Number of games rated in the rating period, Date of Birth, Gender and the current value of K for the player.

-7.13 The closing date for tournaments for a list is 3 days before the date of the list; tournaments ending before or on that day may be rated on the list.

-Official FIDE events may be rated on the list even if they end on the last day before the list date.
+- 7.1.2 The following data will be published concerning each player whose rating is at least 1000 as of the current list: FIDE title, Federation, Current Rating, ID Number, Number of games rated in the rating period, Year of Birth, Gender and the current value of K for the player. - 7.1.3 The closing date for tournaments for a list is 3 days before the date of the list; tournaments ending before or on that day may be rated on the list.
+Official FIDE events may be rated on the list even if they end on the last day before the list date. - 7.1.4 A rating for a player new to the list shall be published when it is based on 5 games against rated opponents.
+This need not be met in one tournament.
+Results from other tournaments played within consecutive rating periods of not more than 26 months are pooled to obtain the initial rating.
+The rating must be at least 1000.

-- 7.14 A rating for a player new to the list shall be published only if it meets the following criteria: - 7.14a If based on results obtained under 6.3, a minimum of 5 games. - 7.14b If based on results obtained under 6.4, a minimum of 5 games played against rated opponents. - 7.14c The condition of a minimum of 5 games need not be met in one tournament.
-Results from other tournaments played within consecutive rating periods of not more than 26 months are pooled to obtain the initial rating. - 7.14d The rating is at least 1000. - 7.14e The rating is calculated using all his results as if they were played in one tournament (it is not published until he has played at least 5 games) by using all the rating data available. - 7.2 Players who are not to be included on the list: - 7.21 Players whose ratings drop below 1000 are listed on the next list as 'delisted'.
-Thereafter they are treated in the same manner as any other unrated player. - 7.22 Titled players who are unrated are published in a separate list concurrently with the list of rated players. - 7.23 Inactive players are considered rated at their most recent published rating for purposes of rating and title results. - 7.23a A player is considered to commence inactivity if he plays no rated games in a one year period. - 7.23b A player regains his activity if he plays at least one rated game in a period and he is then listed on the next list.
+- 7.2 Players who are not to be included on the list or to be shown as inactive: - 7.2.1 Players whose ratings drop below 1000 are shown as unrated on the next list.
+Thereafter they are treated in the same manner as any other unrated player. - 7.2.2 Players listed as active: - a) A player is considered to commence inactivity if they play no rated games in a one-year period. - b) A player regains their activity if they play at least one rated game in a period.
+They are then listed as active on the next list.